 How to Find Articles

-There are four ways you can find journal articles.
+There are three ways you can find journal articles.

-The first way is to search through the databases and find journal articles.
-This is the most common and probably the easiest depending upon your subject and how much you already know about what you are looking for.
+The second way is to search through the library databases to find journal articles.
+This is the most common and probably the easiest way to find journal articles.

-The second way is to search using our electronic journal locator.
-If you already know the title of the journal you would like to search, then this method is the easiest.
+The third way is to search using our electronic journal locator.
+Use this tool when you know the title of the journal you would like to search in.
 You can also search for articles within journals according to subject.
-If you have no idea what database would be best for your search then you might find this method easier.
-Although the disadvantage to this method is that you have to search through the journals one at a time instead of searching many at one time.
+The disadvantage to this method is that you are searching through journals one at a time instead of searching many different journals all at once.

 How to Find Databases